-Key audit matter (continued) How our audit addressed the key audit matter (continued) Impairment of investment in joint venture (continued) We focused on this area because of the significant level of judgement required in arriving at the key assumptions used in management's impairment assessment.
-Compared the cash flow forecasts used in the impairment assessment prepared by management to those presented to the Board of Directors as part of the annual budgeting process.
-Evaluated the reasonableness of the forecasts made by comparing past forecasts to historical results where this was available and by comparing to the current year results of the entity.
-Tested the accuracy of the sensitivity disclosures in the financial statements and evaluated their reasonableness.
-As a result of the above audit procedures, no material exceptions were identified relating to the impairment of investment in joint venture.
+We focused on this area because of the significant level of judgement required in arriving at the key assumptions used in management's impairment assessment.

+- Determined a point estimate of the recoverable amount of the investment in joint venture to assess the reasonableness of management's recoverable amount. - Compared the cash flow forecasts used in the impairment assessment prepared by management to those presented to the Board of Directors as part of the annual budgeting process. - Evaluated the reasonableness of the forecasts made by comparing past forecasts to historical results where this was available and by comparing to the current year results of the entity. - Tested the accuracy of the sensitivity disclosures in the financial statements and evaluated their reasonableness.